steven-solomon/soonernotfaster/content/posts/step-by-step-guide-to-improving-cohesion-in-elixir.md

 end
  ```

 Now you can *Create a module with the name of the business concept*.
-This new module will ultimately hold all of the BookStore logic.
+This new module will ultimately hold all the BookStore logic.
 Create a new module named `BookStore`.

 ```
 defmodule BookStore do